 The annual report State of IT revealed that 35% of organizations indicated the need to increase the IT budget to support the remote workforce in 2023, confirming that plans to cut off the remote work model are not yet on the agenda.

-A relatively new SSE only started revealing its potential for enabling an uncomplicated and approachable secure remote access standard for businesses.
-The framework - collection of the core security elements of SASE - gives an advantage for organizations to achieve secure digital transformation goals more quickly and easily.
+A relatively new Security Service Edge only started revealing its potential for enabling an uncomplicated and approachable secure remote access standard for businesses.
+The framework - a collection of the core capabilities of SASE - gives an advantage for organizations to achieve secure digital transformation goals more quickly and easily.

-SSE, directly and indirectly, interconnects with the most hyped cybersecurity and technological directions like ZTNA for secure data access, cloud computing, and SaaS implementation for the most convenient extended workforce deployment and identity-based access segmentation in hybrid environments.
+SSE, directly and indirectly, interconnects with the most hyped cybersecurity and technological directions like ZTNA for secure data access, cloud computing, and implementation of SaaS applications for the most convenient extended workforce deployment and identity-based access segmentation in hybrid environments.